learning-zone/angularjs-basics/README.md

 ### 3. Directives
- - What is directive in angularjs?
+ - What are directives in angularjs?
  - List some built-in directives
  - Explain difference between 'compile' and 'link' callbacks in directive definition
  - List types of scopes directive can have?